systemjs/systemjs/README.md

 Each file will be traced and all its dependencies included in the final build file.

-We can then include this bundle with a `<script>` tag in the page, or we can use the `bundles` config to dynamically load it when a module is dynamically requested from that bundle.
+We can also just include this bundle with a `<script>` tag in the page.

 ### CSP-Compatible Production